manassx/Cursor-Gallery/android app/AI_INTEGRATION_CONTEXT.md

 **Do NOT**:

-- Create unnecessary documentation files
+- Create unnecessary documentation files (no AI_TESTING_GUIDE.md, no PHASE_1_SUMMARY.md, etc.)
 - Modify files without understanding existing architecture
 - Break existing functionality (test after every change)
 - Make Git commits without user permission
 - Waste time on over-engineering—ship features that work
+- Give up on fixing the generation issue - this is the core of the hackathon

 **Remember**: The goal is to **WIN the hackathon**.
 That means creative, polished, demo-ready AI features that judges can see and understand in 5 minutes.
 Focus on impact over complexity.
 Make the Palette Architect, Sequence Oracle, and AI Critic shine.

+**The RunAnywhere SDK MUST work** - this is what the hackathon is about.
+Don't settle for mocking it.
+Fix the generation issue first, then build on top of working inference.

-Good luck! 🚀
+Good luck!